Enhance Environmental Protection by Keeping the Source Clean

 • Through multimedia displays and guided explanations, visitors learn about the global environmental crisis, Tzu Chi’s environmental philosophy of “peaceful co-existence with Mother Earth”, and practices in environmental protection.

-• Visitors may personally learn and experience what it feels like to sort recyclables at the various zones for different categories, such as paper, plastic bags, PET bottles, metals, electrical appliances, etc.
+• Visitors may personally learn and experience what it feels like to sort recyclables at the various zones for different categories, such as paper, plastic bags, PET bottles, metals, etc.

 • Each visit may take more than two hours, and includes vegetarian refreshments and some time for Q and A.